nwashangai/Fast-Food-React/README.md

 ```
 npm start
 ```
-Kudos :+1: now your API server is running at http://localhost:4001/
+Kudos :+1: now your app is running at http://localhost:8080/

 ## Features
 * User can register.